fredden/magento2-module-javascript-error-reporting/README.md

 Please note that issues relating to the problems that this module highlights in others' code are out of scope for support here.

 ## Planned features
-- Ability to change how long errors are kept for (including option for 'forever')
 - Record errors encountered in adminhtml area